dp12/emacs.d/README.md

 You can use `RAlt::Ctrl` in AutoHotKey on Windows, or `setxkbmap -option ctrl:ralt_rctrl` under Linux.

 ## Thoughts on emacs
+* The commands documented above are only a tiny fraction of what's available in emacs.
+Some things I didn't cover, but still exist in this repo, include AucTeX (LaTeX editor), eshell (emacs' built-in shell), w3m (web browser), erc (IRC client), rectangles, lisp interpreters, [multiple cursors](http://emacsrocks.com/e13.html), yasnippet, and the immensely useful org-mode.
 * I learned about emacs and org-mode when I was a lowly sophomore, as yet unable to distinguish the Linux kernel from corn.
 Default emacs keybindings made me wonder what awful editor I had stumbled upon.
 They make the learning curve a lot steeper than it needs to be.
 As the saying goes, "emacs is an operating system that lacks a decent text editor."
 Vim is that decent text editor, so using evil-mode from the get-go will make emacs much more enjoyable to use.
 * Using emacs feels like using a tool that is always under development.
 Very often, something new you've added will break or not work quite right, and emacs puts the burden on you to fix it.
 If you don't have a lot of setup time and want something rock-solid and fast, switch to vim instead.
 You can get ~90% of the features emacs has.
 However, it's less extensible (vimscript==blarg) and lacks a couple of advanced features, like wdired.
 Things like org-mode and eshell that have been "cloned" in vim often feel like cheaper, hacked-up versions of the real thing.
 In the end, the choice between vim and emacs is largely a matter of personality - a solid, no-frills surgical scalpel vs. an endlessly customizable Swiss army knife (to which you can attach a scalpel!).
 Your mileage may vary.
 * I'm planning on transitioning to [spacemacs](https://github.com/syl20bnr/spacemacs) in the future, as it seems to be a particularly powerful incarnation of evil-mode.